appsody/website/content/docs/stacks/modify.md

 appsody run
 ```

-**Note:** You should test other Appsody commands that the stack supports also.
+**Note:** You should test all other Appsody commands that the stack supports also.

 5. When stack image changes are made, make sure to update `stack-name/README.md`.
 You should include: